entermix123/CPDM/README.md

 		- click Apply and OK

-5.Connect database and migrate models:
+5.Connect database and migrate models
 	- Click on database button on right on the PyCharm window
 		- Click on '+' / PostgreSQL
 		- Set Name: project_db